liuyuning/CleanYourMac/README.md

 # CleanYourMac
-Run a script to clean your mac
+Run a script to clean your mac, it will clean more space than CleanMyMac.

 ℹ️Will remove Xcode downloaded Simulator and symbol of iOS Device.